AleeexTk/evopyramid-ai/docs/ARCHITECTURE.md

 Architect.
 Pipelines can activate a profile via the manifest runner, aligning the container's tone with the chosen persona.

+## Human Architect Resonance Dossier

+The living system now anchors AlexCreator — the founding Mental Architect — through the canonical profile at `docs/profiles/EvoProfile_AlexCreator.yaml`.
+This dossier captures psychotype, communication cadence, and EvoCodex reflections so that every architectural decision remains tethered to the human intent that birthed EvoPyramid.
+Trinity references the profile via the `alex_creator_profile` agent registered in `EVO_SYNC_MANIFEST.yaml`, while the lineage map in `EVO_ARCH_MAP.yaml` prevents the dossier from drifting outside the active canon.

 ## Tooling

 - `scripts/evo_manifest_runner.py` – universal CLI for executing manifest-defined